 Failure to provide TIN.
-For periodic payments and nonperiodic distributions, if a payee fails to furnish his or her correct TIN to you in the manner required, or if the IRS notifies you before any distribution that the TIN furnished is incorrect, a payee cannot claim exemption from withholding.
+For periodic payments and nonperiodic distributions, if a payee fails to furnish his or her correct TIN to you in the manner required, or if the IRS notifies you before any distribution that the TIN furnished is incorrect, a pavee cannot claim exemption from withholding.
 For periodic payments, withhold as if the payee was single claiming no withholding allowances.
 For nonperiodic payments, withhold 10%.
-Backup withholding does not apply.
+Backup withholding does not apply

 Box 5.
-Employee Contributions or Insurance Premiums
+Employee Contributions/Designated Roth Contributions or Insurance Premiums

-Enter the employee's contributions to a profit-sharing or retirement plan, or insurance premiums that the employee may recover tax free this year.
-The entry in box 5 may include any of the following: (a) contributions actually made by the employee over the years under the retirement or profit-sharing plan that were required to be included in the income of the employee when contributed ("after-tax contributions"), (b) contributions made by the employer but considered to have been contributed by the employee under section 72(f), (c) the accumulated cost of premiums paid for life insurance protection taxable to the employee in previous years and in the current year under Regulations section 1.72-16 (PS 58 costs) (only if the life insurance contract itself is distributed), and (d) premiums paid on commercial annuities.
-Also, until further guidance is issued, report after-tax contributions directly rolled over to an IRA.
+Enter the employee's contributions to a profit-sharing or retirement plan, designated Roth account contributions, or insurance premiums that the employee may recover tax free this year.
+The entry in box 5 may include any of the following: (a) designated Roth account contributions or contributions actually made by the employee over the years under the retirement or profit-sharing plan that were required to be included in the income of the employee when contributed (after-tax contributions), (b) contributions made by the employer but considered to have been contributed by the employee under section 72(f), (c) the accumulated cost of premiums paid for life insurance protection taxable to the employee in previous years and in the current year under Regulations section 1.72-16 (cost of current life insurance protection) (only if the life insurance contract itself is distributed), and (d) premiums paid on commercial annuities.
+Also report after-tax contributions directly rolled over to an IRA.
 Do not include contributions to any DEC, 401(k) plan, or any other contribution to a retirement plan that was not an after-tax contribution.

-Generally, for qualified plans, tax-sheltered annuities, and nonqualified commercial annuities, enter in box 5 the employee contributions or insurance premiums recovered tax free during the year based on the method you used to determine the taxable amount to be entered in box 2a.
+Generally, for qualified plans, section 403(b) plans, and nonqualified commercial annuities, enter in box 5 the employee contributions or insurance premiums recovered tax free during the year based on the method you used to determine the taxable amount to be entered in box 2a.
+On a separate Form 1099-R, include the portion of the employee's basis that has been distributed from a designated Roth account.
+See the Example in the instructions for box 2a on page R-7.

 If periodic payments began before 1993, you are not required to, but you are encouraged to, report in box 5.

-If you made periodic payments from a qualified plan and the annuity starting date is after November 18, 1996.
-AUTION you must use the simplified method to figure the tax-free amount each year.
-See Annuity starting date in 1998 or later on page R-6.
+If you made periodic payments from a qualified plan and the annuity starting date is after November 18, 1996, CAUTION you must use the simplified method to figure the tax-free amount each year.
+See Annuity starting date in 1998 or later on page R-7.